getsolus/help-center-docs/contributing/community-guidelines/en.md

   - Political affiliation
 - Sexual or otherwise lewd in nature

-Profane language which is not derogatory, hateful, or sexual in nature may be allowed in specific off-topic channels or other locations permitted by the project.
+Profane language which is not derogatory, hateful, or sexual in nature may be allowed in specific off-topic rooms or other locations permitted by the project.
 However, Core Team reserves the right to request the immediate ceasing of the use of such language by any individual if it is deemed to be derogatory, hateful, sexual, or in a manner which is otherwise distasteful.

 ### Media Sharing